awingray/IMDB/README.md

 ![Mern Stack](images/mern.png)

-The motivation behind using this stack is because this stack allows for quick development.
+The motivation behind using this stack is because this stack allows for quick development, since it is efficient and mmakes use of common HTML like language JSX.
 Additional because the stack uses javascript for everything we don't have to switch between different programming languages.
+Other advantages of MERN are that it is very good in terms of UI rendering and performance, and all technologies involved are open-source.

 ## Running
 *If doesn't exist, create a blank file called: `.env` and put in:*